cortinico/cortinico.github.io/_pages/about.md

 ## Android

-I'm working as an Android Infrastructure Engineer at [<i class="fab fa-yelp"></i> Yelp](https://yelp.com/) , connecting millions of users with great local businesses worldwide.
-My main role is to develop libraries and tool for the Android Community at Yelp.
+I'm working as an Android Infrastructure Engineer at [<i class="fab fa-spotify"></i> Spotify](https://spotify.com/), creating an amazing listening experience for millions of Android users worldwide.
+My main role is to develop libraries and tool for the Android Community at Spotify.
 I'm committed to provide high quality material and I love to engage my colleagues into new technologies.

 I have a serious thing for good design.
 I just want to take care of every single pixel on your screen, to deliver the best user experience to the final user.